Research and Creative Interests

 Sung-Un Yang, Ph.D.
-(University of Maryland), is professor and teaches strategic communication, organizational communication management, social media communication strategies, and statistics courses at the Media School, Indiana University.
-Prior to joining the IU School of Journalism in 2012, Sung-Un was a tenured faculty in the Newhouse School of Public Communications, Syracuse University and served as the Newhouse Endowed Professor (2010-2012).
-From 2022, he will serve as Editor-in-Chief of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.
+(University of Maryland, 2005), is a professor and teaches strategic communication, organizational communication management, social media communication strategies, and statistics courses at the IU Media School.
+Before joining the IU of Journalism in 2012, Sung-Un was a tenured faculty in the Newhouse School of Public Communications at Syracuse University and served as the Newhouse Endowed Professor (2010-2012).
+From 2022, he has served as Editor-in-Chief of Journal of Public Relations Research (JPRR), the official journal of AEJMC (Association for Education in Journalism and Mass Communication) Public Relations division.

 Research Interests and Awards

-Sung-Un currently serves on the editorial boards of Communication Research, Communication Theory and Journal of Public Relations Research.
-With two books, several book chapters and international peer-reviewed conference papers, he has published numerous peer-reviewed articles in several top-tier academic journals in his field including Communication Research, Journalism & Mass Communication Quarterly, International Journal of Communication, Computers in Human Behavior, American Behavioral Scientist, Journal of Public Relations Research, Journal of Business Research, Journal of Communication Management, Corporate Reputation Review, and Public Relations Review, among others.
+Sung-Un currently serves on the editorial boards for several peer-review journals, including Communication Research, Communication Theory, and Journal of Public Relations Research.
+With two books, several book chapters, and international peer-reviewed conference papers, he has published numerous peer-reviewed articles in top-tier academic journals in his field, including Communication Research, Journalism & Mass Communication Quarterly, International Journal of Communication, Computers in Human Behavior, American Behavioral Scientist, Journal of Public Relations Research, Journal of Business Research, Journal of Communication Management, Corporate Reputation Review, and Public Relations Review, among others.

 - Browning, N., Yang, S.-U., Park, Y., Lee, E., & Kim, T. (2019).
 Do ethics matter?
 Investigating donor responses to primary and tertiary ethical violations.
 Journalism & Mass Communication Quarterly, 96(4), 1145-1171. https://doi-org.proxyiub.uits.iu.edu/10.1177/1077699019835903